anthro-id/legal/en-US/UNDERAGE.md

 # Anthro.id: Events
 ## Event Creation
 For local event or convention with more than 50 attendees, a parent or legal guardian **must** sign and submit a digital copy of the **Underage Event Creation Authorization** form, provided by us.
-  - To provide a duty stamp on a digital copy, we recommend you to use [e-meterai.co.id](https://e-meterai.co.id/).
+  - A duty stamp is optional but recommended just in case, we recommend you to use [e-meterai.co.id](https://e-meterai.co.id/) for digital form signing.

 Alternatively, you can bring someone who is older (more than or equals to 18 years old) than the individual to create an event and follow a normal procedure.